theoccasionalist/syllogism/README.md

 O Propositions are of the form: Some S are not P.

-Where S is the subject, P the predicate, and M the middle term, the four figures are:
+Where S is the subject of the conclusion, P the predicate of the conclusion, and M the middle term, the four figures are:

 Figure 1: